garniergere/Reference.Db.SNPs.Quercus/README.md

 ### Description of the data in summary

-* Sanger sequences were produced from over 800 gene fragments covering ~530 kb across the genic partition of European oaks in a range-wide sampling of 25 individuals (11 Quercus petraea, 13 Q. robur, one Q. ilex as an outgroup).
+* Sanger sequences were produced from over 800 gene fragments covering ~530 kb across the genic partition of European oaks in a range-wide sampling of 25 individuals (11 <i>Q. petraea</i>, 13 <i>Q. robur</i>, one <i>Q. ilex</i> as an outgroup).

 * Regions targeted represented broad functional categories potentially involved in species ecological preferences, and a random set of genes.

 * Using a high-quality dedicated pipeline (SeqQual at https://github.com/garniergere/SeqQual), we obtained a detailed characterization of 852 independent genic regions, which include over 14500 polymorphisms, with ~12500 SNPs -218 being triallelic-, over 1500 insertion-deletions, and ~200 novel di- and tri-nucleotide SSR loci.

 * This catalog also provides various summary statistics within and among species, gene ontology information, and standard formats to assist loci choice for genotyping projects.
-The distribution of nucleotide diversity and differentiation across genic regions are also described for the first time in those species (mean nucleotide diversity close to ~0.0049 in Q. petraea and to ~0.0045 in Q. robur across random regions, and mean FST ~0.13 across SNPs), with an estimate across the genome of 41 to 51 million SNPs expected in both species.
+The distribution of nucleotide diversity and differentiation across genic regions are also described for the first time in those species (mean nucleotide diversity close to ~0.0049 in <i>Q. petraea</i> and to ~0.0045 in <i>Q. robur</i> across random regions, and mean FST ~0.13 across SNPs), with an estimate across the genome of 41 to 51 million SNPs expected in both species.
 We observed robust patterns of slightly but significantly higher diversity in <i>Q. petraea</i>, across a random gene set and in the abiotic stress functional category, and a heterogeneous landscape of both diversity and differentiation.

 ### Data availability and link to other oak genomic resources
+* Sanger original data current link https://datadryad.org/stash/share/klvEAfXP-GQytODunTk1m1g1BHc7HtTdETj7SlN-OfY

 The published data correct and largely expand :
 * the previous oak candidate genes database of the Quercus Portal at https://arachne.pierroton.inra.fr/QuercusPortal/